InfiniteDevices/blog.infinimesh.io/_posts/2019-04-22-install-infinimesh-in-kubernetes.markdown

 Note: We already installed Secrets in the previous step.

-1. Create a onfinimesh Platform Resource
+1. Create a infinimesh Platform Resource<br>
 Copy the following into a local file, I named it platform.yaml for simplicity.
 Tip: "name" can be edited to fit your installation.
 Important: Take care that the host&tls config match to the deployed secrets we created before!